Education advice if you have special educational needs or a disability

 Depending on what you need help with, you might be able to get:

-• special computer equipment like a tablet or a screen reader
+- special computer equipment like a tablet, screen reader or hearing assistive technology

 You might find it useful to speak to the Disabled Students Helpline, run by Disability Rights UK.
 They can give you specialist support, information and advice by phone or email.